| | A Welcome to Our Readers

 - In Internet Explorer this is an option in the drop-down Edit menu on the bar of your browser below the page title.

-| File Edit View Favorites Tools Help
+File Edit View Favorites Tools Help

 |

 Names & Naming In his book Die fröhliche Wissenschaft (The Gay Science) the German philosopher Friedrich Nietzsche (1844-1900) writes: "There is something that causes me the greatest difficulty, and continues to do so without relief: unspeakably more depends on what things are called than on what they are ...
 Creating new names and assessments and apparent truths is enough to create new 'things'."
 Certainly, we have been, and continue to be, enthusiastic namers so that the same 'thing' may bear the weight of several names specific to region, people or time.
 In addition, ethnomusicologists have used both 'transliteration', a mapping from one script into another script so that the informed reader can reconstruct the original spelling of unknown transliterated words, and 'transcription', a mapping of the sounds of one language to the script of another language when offering European equivalents of non-European words.
-Wherever possible, we have tried to identify this problem in our dictionary, but even today disagreement exists as to which name, or what form of the name, is most 'correct'.
+Wherever possible, we have tried to identify this problem in our dictionary, but even today disagreement exists about which name, or what form of the name, is most 'correct'.

 Music Signs / Musical Symbols One of our readers, Kathy Streit, suggested a page showing the standard symbols used in musical scores.
 To identify a symbol go to our chart of musical symbols.